Beruzi/echelon/README.md

 # echelon
 A lightweight C++ linear algebra library
 ---
-Nothing crazy like **eigen**, however maybe I'll revisit this sometime in the future and through all the metaprogramming in the world at it.
+Nothing crazy like **eigen**, however maybe I'll revisit this sometime in the future and throw all the metaprogramming in the world at it.

 Compilation: